By Alan Olsen

 So what did they learn?
 According to the results, the best state to retire rich in is New Hampshire.
 The state has no sales tax, no estate tax, no Social Security tax, and no inheritance tax.
 While New Hampshire does have a high cost of living, it also has excellent health care.
 All of these factors make it the best place to retire if you are wealthy.
 Other top states on the list include Idaho, Wisconsin, Wyoming, Alaska, South Dakota, Michigan, Utah, and Arkansas.

 And the Losers Are…

-On the other end of the spectrum these are the states that you want to avoid the most when you’re ready to retire wealthy.
+On the other end of the spectrum, these are the states that you want to avoid the most when you’re ready to retire wealthy.
 Coming in as the 10th worst state to retire rich in is Nebraska.
-The rest from positions nine to two are Washington, Massachusetts, Rhode Island, Vermont, California, Connecticut, Illinois and New Jersey.
+The rest from positions nine to two are Washington, Massachusetts, Rhode Island, Vermont, California, Connecticut, Illinois, and New Jersey.
 And coming in as the worst state to retire rich in is New York.
-The state suffers from high cost of living, poor health care and high taxes.
+The state suffers from a high cost of living, poor health care, and high taxes.
 Add it all up and the Big Apple turns sour when it comes time to retire.

 So there you have it.
 If you are wealthy and ready to retire make sure you weigh all of your options.
 If you can choose anywhere you want to live then perhaps look at New Hampshire and avoid New York.
 If moving to a more tax-friendly state isn’t an option for you, then you can always contact GROCO to help you find other ways to save on your taxes in retirement.